eeshan-srivastava/moviexrn/README.md

 Used Wrapper over Third Party components.

 Added StateMchines
-Have added the token in a const file. (didn't had time to and env so)
+Have added the token in a const file. (didn't had time to add env)

 Haven't had the time to finish it totally, but still please check out the project.